 Tips for Children

-1. Never give out personal identifying information - name, home address, school name or
+1. Never give out personal identifying information - name, home address, school name or telephone number - in a chat room or on a bulletin board.

 2. Never include personal information or interests in your Instant Messaging profile, and do not